mechanical-turk/deep-learning-all-the-way-down/README.md

 A code-first journey through deep learning, from tensor storage to custom GPU kernels, built from first principles in modern C++.

-This repository contains the code developed throughout the video series:
+This repository contains the evolving implementation developed throughout the video series.
+Each episode extends the same small tensor rather than replacing it with a separate finished library:

 [Watch Deep Learning, All the Way Down on YouTube](https://www.youtube.com/playlist?list=PLZSg76FHvdTw)